 Your child’s doctor can refer you to a therapist, psychologist, or psychiatrist who can evaluate what’s going on.
 Depending on your child’s diagnosis, their treatment plan may include traditional psychotherapy and/or medication.

-How to Find a Counselor for Your Child
+How to Find a Counselor for Your Child: Connecting with Resources

-The Child and Family Counseling Center (CFCC) provides evidence-based behavioral health treatments to children/adolescents and their families.
+At UPMC Children’s Hospital of Pittsburgh, we provide evidence-based behavioral health treatments to children/adolescents and their families.
 We work closely with community pediatricians, medical specialties, schools, and families to provide family-centered behavioral treatments, teaching children and families skills to minimize distress and maximize wellness.
 To begin therapy services, no referral is needed.
-Simply call our intake staff at 724-933-3910 or toll free at 1-877-933-3910 to discuss if scheduling an appointment is appropriate.
+For additional information on our embedded behavioral health programs and developmental medicine, please call 412-692-5100.
+For all other UPMC Pediatric Behavioral Health services please call 412-246-6668.

 Behavioral health counselors at UPMC Family Medicine Health Centers have professional training in different counseling methods to help manage many behavioral health diagnoses.
 To find a counselor, please call 412-647-8762 or 800-533-8762.